-Moreover, we believe our protocols can be extended so that commitment errors (for example, some command (i) is not known to all useful servers or (ii) does not have the same position at every useful server when committed, or (iii) different commands are committed for the same sequence number of some client) are not persistent.
+Moreover, we believe our protocols can be extended so that commitment errors are not persistent.
 First of all, we ensure that commitment errors are very unlikely and, therefore, rare in the first place.
 Second, the proof of Theorem~\ref{th:sequence} implies that the extended median rule achieves agreement on the position of a command $x$ within $O(\log n)$ rounds, w.h.p., \emph{irrespective} of how the logs look like initially, i.e., commitment errors only have limited effects on other commands.
 Third, our recovery protocol only takes another checkpoint of a shared state every $T=\Theta(\log n)$ rounds so that there is sufficient time to arrive at a consensus checkpoint that resolves disagreement on the shared state caused by a commitment error, by making use of the median rule.
 This pushes the probability of a \textit{persistent} error to a point where it can be truly ignored.